vincentnawrocki/aws-tooling/README.md

     session {boto3.Session} -- a generic boto3 session opened with required privileges to perform action.

 Returns:
-    [str] -- A list of error string encountered during action to be displayed at the end of overall process.
-Should be empty if no error.
+    [str] -- The list of error string encountered during action to be displayed at the end of overall process.
+Empty if no error.

 """
 ```